HomeSpan/HomeSpan/docs/Logging.md

 Note that *r* is being passed as a reference and already includes all the HTML text the Web Log has produced to set up the page and create the initial table.
 You should therefore *extend* this String using  `+=`.
 Do not simple assign this variable to a new String with `=` or you will overwrite all the HTML already produced!

+### Enabling TLS Web Logs
+When Web Logs are enabled, HomeSpan shares the same web server instance to serve HomeKit controllers and web logs.
+Web logs are accessed via HTTP only, providing no security.
+If sensitive information is expected to be logged, web logs should be accessed via HTTPS, using Transport Security Layer (TLS).

+To enable TLS with default configuration, call `enableTLS()` prior to calling `homeSpan.begin()`.
+HomeSpan will then attempt to generate an ECDSA keypair and self-signed certificate using NIST P-256 curve.
+Since the RSA algorithm requires larger keys, the use of Elliptic Curve Cryptography (ECC) is preferred as it uses smaller key sizes while providing the same security strength.
+RSA keypairs are certificates are not currently supported.

+A new EC keypair and ECDSA certificate will be created after each boot unless developers want to use their own, using `enableTLS(port, ec_private_key_pem, ec_server_cert_pem)`.
+This ensures that no HomeSpan device ends up with the same keypair which would be considered a security vulnerability.
+HomeSpan developers should generate their own keypair and certificate, PEM-encoded, and pass their values to `enableTLS(port, ec_private_key_pem, ec_server_cert_pem)`. **Never log the private key.**

+When TLS is configured and web logs are accessed via the non-HTTPS port, HomeSpan will issue an HTTP 301 (Permanently Moved) to the HTTPS port, which defaults to 443.

 ---

 [↩️](../README.md) Back to the Welcome page